 - PA 5055 – Qualitative Research Methods and Analysis (2 credits, fall semester): A problem-based learning approach to qualitative and quantitative analysis.
 Relevance to policy and leadership decision making.

-- PA 5052 – Public Affairs Leadership in a Diverse World (2 credits, spring semester): Continues 5051.
+- PA 5052 – Public Affairs Leadership (2 credits, spring semester): Continues 5051.
 Leadership concepts, tools, and strategies in diverse settings for mid-career students.

 - PA 5054 – Program Design and Implementation Analysis (2 credits, spring semester): Continues PA 5053: Process of public policy analysis, including problem formulation, problem-solving, and communication of findings.
 Commonly used analytical methods.
 Use of multimedia mini-cases, including readings, cases, and simulation exercises.